-- We rely on a select group of brokers and program administrators to manage the distribution of a significant portion of our Residential Earthquake, Commercial Earthquake, Specialty Homeowners and Hawaii Hurricane products.
-Three program administrators with which we have long-standing relationships represented approximately 50% of our gross written premiums for the year ended December 31, 2021 and 54% for the three months ended March 31, 2022, and such relationships may not continue; - There is intense competition for business in our industry; - The failure of our information technology and telecommunications systems could adversely affect our business; - Unexpected changes in the interpretation of our coverage or provisions, including loss limitations and exclusions, in our policies could have a material adverse effect on our financial condition or results of operations; - Any failure to protect our intellectual property rights could impair our ability to protect our intellectual property, proprietary technology platform and brand, or we may be sued by third parties for alleged infringement of their proprietary rights; - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to complying with public company regulations; and - Our operating results and stock price may be volatile, or may decline regardless of our operating performance, and holders of our common stock could lose all or part of their investment.
+- We rely on a select group of brokers and program administrators to manage the distribution of a significant portion of our Residential Earthquake, Commercial Earthquake, Specialty Homeowners, Hawaii Hurricane, and Fronting products.
+Three program administrators account for a significant portion of our premiums and such relationships may not continue; - There is intense competition for business in our industry; - The failure of our information technology and telecommunications systems could adversely affect our business; - Unexpected changes in the interpretation of our coverage or provisions, including loss limitations and exclusions, in our policies could have a material adverse effect on our financial condition or results of operations; - Any failure to protect our intellectual property rights could impair our ability to protect our intellectual property, proprietary technology platform and brand, or we may be sued by third parties for alleged infringement of their proprietary rights; - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to complying with public company regulations; and - Our operating results and stock price may be volatile, or may decline regardless of our operating performance, and holders of our common stock could lose all or part of their investment.